mariamzakaria/computer-vision-platform1/README.md

 <img src = "/images/ShiftedFT.PNG" width = "50%">

-## 4. we tried Shifted FT without log scale
+## 4. we tried Shifted FT without log scale but there is a problem in showing it on our GUI

 <img src = "/images/Without log.PNG" width = "50%">